aarnphm/tinymorph/docs/content/DevelopmentPlan/python style.md

 ## Some guidelines.

-Though I have stopped using deterministic formatter and linter, I do understand that people have preferences for using these tools, and it plays nicely with IDE and editors.
-As such, I included a [`pyproject.toml`](https://github.com/aarnphm/tinymorph/blob/main/pyproject.toml) file that specifies some configuration for the tools that makes it compiliant with the repository's style.
-In short, I'm using `ruff` for both linting and formatting, `mypy` for type checking, and provide a `pyright` compatible configuration for those who wishes to use VSCode or `pyright` LSP.
+Though we have stopped using deterministic formatter and linter, we do understand that people have preferences for using these tools, and it plays nicely with IDE and editors.
+As such, we included a [`pyproject.toml`](https://github.com/aarnphm/tinymorph/blob/main/pyproject.toml) file that specifies some configuration for the tools that makes it compiliant with the repository's style.
+In short, we're using `ruff` for both linting and formatting, `mypy` for type checking, and provide a `pyright` compatible configuration for those who wishes to use VSCode or `pyright` LSP.